AMSP-04/NETN-CBRN/NETN-CBRN.md

 ## Detector Modelling

 There are two use cases for a detector in an HLA simulation:
 1. The first is for detector properties to be created and published by a simulation federate.
 A detector model within a CBRN federate would calculate the detector readings and publish the alarm status.
 This process would use the CBRN_Detector object and CBRN_DetectorAlarm interaction.
-2. The second would have a complete detector model in a federate; this would request concentration readings from a CBRN federate and calculate its own alarm status.
+2. The second would have a complete detector model in a federate; this would request concentration readings from a CBRN federate and calculate its alarm status.
 This would use the CBRN_Sensor object and CBRN_SensorUpdate interaction.

 <img src="./images/detectorobjects.png" width="800px"/>

 Figure: CBRN Detector Objects.

 Both the `CBRN_Detector` and `CBRN_Sensor` objects extend the BaseEntity.PhysicalEntity.Sensor object in the RPR Physical FOM module.

 ### CBRN_Detector

 The `CBRN_Detector` object is used when a CGF creates a detector with a CBRN federate performing the modelling of the detector.
 When the federate controlling the detector calculates a concentration above a threshold, it will issue a `CBRN_DetectorAlarm` interaction.